 Awarded Classic Status.

 We use traditional Burgundian winemaking methods.
-The fruit was hand picked in stages during April and then gently pressed.
+The fruit was hand-picked in stages during April and then gently pressed.
 The non-clarified juice was put into large French oak barrels (puncheons), 70% of which were old in order to limit pickup of oak flavour.
-In these it underwent primary fermentation by the grapes’ indigenous yeasts.
+In these it underwent primary fermentation by the grapes indigenous yeasts.
 The wine was then matured in the puncheons on its natural yeast deposit (sur lie).
 In the summer after harvest it started to go through spontaneous secondary (malolactic) fermentation.
 It was regularly tasted during this time and the fermentation was stopped when the ideal balance was obtained.
-It was bottled after 1 year in barrel.
+It had almost 18 months maturation prior to bottling.

 Awarded Classic Status.